-Mental Health: Can Cocaine Abuse Cause Depression?
+Does Cocaine Cause Depression?

-Euphoria and high energy levels are commonly associated with cocaine abuse.
+Euphoria and high energy levels are commonly associated with cocaine use.
 Many people do not understand what the aftermath of cocaine high looks or feels like.
 Depression is pretty common after a cocaine binge, and how cocaine affects the brain is to blame.

 When cocaine stimulates the brain, it also activates a part of the brain that controls the ‘fight-or-flight’ response (sympathetic nervous system).
 This area of the brain cannot remain activated for long periods of time and usually leads to a person crashing afterward.

-Depression, Cocaine, And Withdrawal
+Depression, Cocaine, and Withdrawal

 Cocaine dependence does not manifest the same way as alcohol or opioid dependence.
 There are not the same physical withdrawal symptoms with cocaine.
-Instead, the psychological withdrawal symptoms tend to be present, and are just as powerful in many cases.
+Instead, the psychological withdrawal symptoms tend to be present and are just as powerful in many cases.

 These withdrawal symptoms include:

-- concentration problems
+- Concentration problems

-A research study from 2016 found that cocaine causes specific cells in the brain to consume themselves.
 Under healthy circumstances, autophagy is essentially how the brain removes damaged or unhealthy cells.
 However, when cocaine is added to the brain, this process occurs without regard for the function of the cells being destroyed.

 Changes to the brain can result in a number of unwanted side effects, including depression, paranoia, psychosis, and movement disorders.
-However, when a person stops abusing cocaine, the brain begins to heal and many functions return to normal.
+However, when a person stops abusing cocaine, the brain begins to heal, and many functions return to normal.

 While it may seem overwhelming to a person struggling with addiction and a mental health diagnosis, many of the treatment methods are similar for both.
 A highly effective form of therapy, cognitive-behavioral therapy (CBT) is used by cocaine drug rehab facilities and counselors.

 Additionally, there are medications that treat depression that may help a person who also has been battling a cocaine addiction.
-Antidepressants known as SSRIs (selective serotonin reuptake inhibitors) or SNRIs (selective serotonin-norepinephrine reuptake inhibitors) both help increase levels of neurotransmitters that are depleted during cocaine abuse.
+Antidepressants known as SSRIs (selective serotonin reuptake inhibitors) or SNRIs (selective serotonin-norepinephrine reuptake inhibitors) both help increase levels of neurotransmitters that are depleted during cocaine use.

-Seeking help from a substance abuse treatment program can provide access to trained professionals who can help navigate the path to sobriety.
+Seeking help from a substance use treatment program can provide access to trained professionals who can help navigate the path to sobriety.
 An accredited treatment program uses evidence and outcome-based methods to develop a treatment plan that is unique to each resident receiving treatment.

-Checking with facilities to see if they offer services that treat co-occurring diagnoses can help you or your loved one start off on the right foot when searching for substance abuse treatment for cocaine addiction and mental health services for depression.
+Checking with facilities to see if they offer services that treat co-occurring diagnoses can help you or your loved one start off on the right foot when searching for substance use treatment for cocaine addiction and mental health services for depression.